diakel/ImageUpload/README.md

 ## Image Upload Website

-Refactoring is needed.
+Part of the interactive media project.
+The uploaded images were displayed in the VR environment (developed separately, in Unreal Engine).

-Both frontend and backend will be deployed on vercel.
+Frontend is deployed on Vercel, backend on Render.
+It might not work soon, upon the Amazon free tier expiration.

-#### References:
+#### Code References:

 Tutorials by Umakant Vashishtha on using Amazon S3, setting up Node.js and React: